prebid/prebid.github.io/dev-docs/modules/a1MediaRtdProvider.md

 {: .alert.alert-warning :}
 Disclosure: This module loads external code that is not open source and has not been reviewed by Prebid.org.

-The A1Media RTD module loads a script for obtaining A1Media user segments, providing the user segment data to bid-requests.<br />
+The A1Media RTD module loads a script for obtaining A1Media user segments, providing the user segment data to bid-requests.
-to get user segments, you will need a1media script customized for site.

 To use this module, you’ll need to work with [A1MediaGroup](https://www.a1mediagroup.com/) to get an account and receive instructions on how to set up your pages and ad server.